• Skip to primary navigation

 How to Make Homemade Ginger and Citrus Immunity Shots without a Juicer

-Who needs a little refreshment for your body and boost your immunity for the flu season and anytime you need a little aid in nutrition?
-Here is how to make Homemade Ginger and Citrus Immunity Shots without a Juicer.
-Try these homemade ginger shots made with anti-inflammatory spices, they are low-cost and so much fresher.
+Homemade Ginger and Citrus Immunity Shots boost your immunity for flu season and anytime you need a little nutrition aid.
+Here is how to make wellness shots at home without a juicer.
+Packed with anti-inflammatory spices like ginger and turmeric, they are low-cost and so much fresher.
 Home-pressed ginger juice is mixed with Vitamin C-packed citrus to add nutrients and make these shots a little bit easier to drink.
 But be prepared, because this tastes so intense!

 This recipe is sponsored by Heinen’s.
 I truly appreciate the support that makes Yoko’s kitchen possible.